 Phase V (2003-present)

-involved the creation and development of the FOG (Finance, Ownership and Governance) research project as an attempt to pull together a new hybrid ownership model for land projects which would accommodate the sharing of common financing, ownership and governance between multiple stakeholders.
+involved the creation and development of the FOG (Finance, Ownership and Governance) research project to pull together a new hybrid ownership model for land projects that would accommodate the sharing of common financing, ownership, and governance between multiple stakeholders.

 Phase VI (2006-present)

 saw the incorporation of “The Sustainable Community Development Cooperative.”
-The SCDC brings together a team of consultants who specialize in ecovillage design at O.U.R.
+The SCDC brings together a team of consultants specializing in ecovillage design at O.U.R.
 Ecovillage and similar projects.

 Phase VII (July 2007 – present)

-begins with the creation of a new ownership entity (developed with the assistance of the FOG project).
+begins with creating a new ownership entity (developed with the assistance of the FOG project).
 In July 2007, we established O.U.R.
 Ecovillage Cooperative, incorporated with five membership classes.
-The co-operative was created for the purpose of providing a legal model for the collective ownership of the land and to provide a governance structure that will bring together all the earlier established organizations at O.U.R. and all interested parties.
+The co-operative was created to provide a legal model for the collective ownership of the land and provide a governance structure that will bring together all the earlier established organizations at O.U.R. and all interested parties.

-The cooperative has begun to implement this plan through the creation of a business plan in order to secure financing for the purchase and further development of the property.
+The cooperative has begun to implement this plan by creating a business plan to secure financing for the purchase and further development of the property.

 Phase VIII (2010-present)

-has seen the launch of the Protect O.U.R.
-Ecovillage Forever Campaign, a campaign to first, purchase a covenant on the land in co-operation with The Land Conservancy of British Columbia, to protect the land and educational demonstration site into the indefinite future.
-And second, to hand the ownership of O.U.R.
-ECOVILLAGE into community hands and release the land from conventional private ownership.
+has seen the Protect O.U.R.
+Ecovillage Forever Campaign launch, a campaign to first purchase a covenant on the land in co-operation with The Land Conservancy of British Columbia, to protect the land and educational demonstration site into the indefinite future.
+Also, to sign the ownership of OUR Ecovillage into community hands and release the land from conventional private ownership.
 Under the umbrella of the Protect O.U.R.
-Ecovillage Forever campaign we developed of the first alternative to green burial in Canada not associated with a cemetary; the Commemorative Legacy Project which not only protects the legacy of our elders, but the land as well.
-In addition, the campaign has also helped to establish the Community Trust for Ethical Investment; a way for all of us in the wider community to ethically invest our money back into our local economy and community.
+Ecovillage Forever campaign, we developed the first alternative to green burial in Canada not associated with a cemetery, the Commemorative Legacy Project, which protects the legacy of our elders and the land as well.
+The campaign has also helped establish the Community Trust for Ethical Investment, a way for all of us in the wider community to ethically invest our money back into our local economy and community.